Trump turns to bible for photo op as DC burns around him

 After he posed for photos, Trump and his entourage returned to the White House.
 Hours after the curfew had begun, demonstrators still walked the streets of the capital.

-Donald Trump’s threat to invoke the 1807 insurrection Act against US citizens by announcing he would deploy the US military against what he deemed “domestic terrorists” is the latest sign from this president that he is prepared to tear down the norms and traditions of American democracy.
+Trump’s threat to invoke the 1807 insurrection Act against US citizens by announcing he would deploy the US military against what he deemed “domestic terrorists” is the latest sign that he is prepared to tear down the norms and traditions of American democracy.